 Welcome to Penn State Harrisburg!
 This webpage provides new faculty with some important beginning information that most appreciate knowing prior to arriving on campus.
 Additional information is provided at the New Faculty Orientation and throughout the academic year through emails to the faculty listserv, departmental and school meetings, and campus workshops.
 You are always welcome to bring your questions to the Faculty Center located in W203 Olmsted, or to contact our administrative support assistant, Betsy Parlett, at 717-948-4309 to make an appointment with one of our instructional designers.

-Penn State’s Course Management System, ANGEL, provides instructors with essential tools to deliver course materials, track student work, and transform learning processes.
-New faculty gain access to their course(s) in ANGEL after they have activated their Penn State Access Account (userID and password used to log in to ANGEL), and have been listed as instructor of record for their course(s) by their school’s administrative support assistants.
+Penn State’s Course Management System Canvas, provides instructors with essential tools to deliver course materials, track student work, and transform learning processes.
+New faculty gain access to their course(s) in Canvas after they have activated their Penn State Access id as an instructor of record for their course(s) by their school’s administrative support assistants.

 Penn State has licensed with Turnitin, a web-based writing assessment toolkit which allows instructors to provide feedback to students through markup tools, rubrics, proofing tools and originality reports to detect plagiarism.
 Turnitin also provides peer review options.
 Any instructor who is teaching a Penn State course can request a Turnitin account by emailing firstname.lastname@example.org.
 Please include your name, Access Account user id, courses being taught and semester.
 Get started instructions for both instructors and students are available at turnitin.psu.edu.
 Additional documentation is available at turnitin.com.

-iStudy for Success! has a self-paced Academic Integrity Tutorial for students that can be imported into an ANGEL course.
+iStudy for Success! has a self-paced Academic Integrity Tutorial for students that can be imported into an CANVAS course.
 It provides the academic integrity information that should be included in every Penn State course, covering plagiarism, cheating, copyright, fair use, and the penalties for academic dishonesty.
-For a description of the module and directions on how to import it into ANGEL, please visit istudy.psu.edu.
+For a description of the module and directions on how to import it into CANVAS, please visit istudy.psu.edu.

-For a sample academic integrity statement for your course syllabus, please review the SyllabusChecklistFALL14.
+For a sample academic integrity statement for your course syllabus, please review the SyllabusChecklistFALL16

 Russell E. Horn Sr. Learning Center

 You have a vital role in encouraging students to use the academic support services of the Learning Center.
-Please consider including the following information in your syllabus as appropriate.
-Contact Dr. Janice Smith at firstname.lastname@example.org with any questions.
+Will you please insert one of the following passages in your syllabus as appropriate?
+Contact Dr. Janice Smith at email@example.com if you have any questions.

 On September 10, 2013, the Faculty Senate voted to amend Faculty Senate Policy 43-00 to add as a required element a statement for students needing accommodations on how to contact the Office of Disability Services.
 The new policy is scheduled to read: